 The new Baltimore Aquarium dolphin show, Our Ocean Planet, explores the depths of Earth's waters by exploring a dolphin's world.
 Mixing conservation and science messages with fun, audiences leave not only amazed by the dolphins' flips and jumps, but with a deeper appreciation for the marine mammals.

-Dolphin show tickets add $3 to the regular price of aquarium admission.
-You must request that the dolphin show be added when you purchase your entry ticket to the aquarium.
+Tickets: Dolphin show tickets add $3 to the regular price of aquarium admission.
+You must request that the dolphin show is added when you purchase your entry ticket to the aquarium.

 - 11:30 a.m.